 The Hôtel de France is located in a colourful square in the centre of town where the restaurants lay their tables for outside dining.
 Many of its rooms have balconies, offering views of the splendid château and surround a pretty internal courtyard.

 Just 10 yards from the famous abbey entrance is the delightful 3* Hôtel la Croix Blanche which was originally a coaching inn.
 Enter through an archway into a courtyard, now used as a terrace for dining on warm summer evenings, decorated with tubs of flowers.
 The hotel has a swimming pool and there is the option to upgrade to a superior room with a four-course evening meal including cheeseboard.

 The hotel sits on the hillside above the village of Villandry and its chateau.
 Dating from the 19th century, this beautiful building has lovely bedrooms which have retained the stunning proportions of the original house and a delightful garden including an outdoor Jacuzzi.

-|2018 Departure Dates||Number of Nights||Adult Prices|
+|2020 Departure Dates||Number of Nights||Adult Prices|

 If you wish to add extra nights to your holiday, please call our experts for help and advice.

-Sign up to receive exclusive offers, expert advice and insider access to all the latest cycle news.
+Sign up for our newsletter to receive exclusive offers, expert advice and insider access to all the latest activity holiday news.